Local-Connectivity-Lab/scn-documentation/docs/community/tech-help.md

 ## Documentation

 As always, please do not hesitate to consult our [docs](https://docs.seattlecommunitynetwork.org) for any information, or submit an issue on the docs site [github](https://github.com/Local-Connectivity-Lab/scn-documentation) if there is information missing that you would like to see.
-Also feel free to message the Discord for the same purpose.